coringawc / filament-single-record-resource

 Custom Resolution Strategies

-A) Customize builder (resolveSingleRecordBuilder)
+A) Customize builder on the Resource (resolveSingleRecordBuilder)

 protected function resolveSingleRecordBuilder(Builder $query): Builder { return parent::resolveSingleRecordBuilder($query) ->where('active', true); }